Why Should You Major in Marketing?Why Should You Major in Marketing?Why Should You Major in Marketing?

-- Search engines such as Google deploy “crawlers,” or programs that automatically find and scan websites by following links between pages.
+Search engines like Google Search deploy “crawlers,” or programs that automatically find and scan websites by following links between pages.

 Social Media Marketing

-This methodology involves using social media platforms to market brands to potential customers.
-Social media marketers must know which platforms offer the best places to reach their target audience.
-For example, Linkedin might be the best option for businesses selling products to other businesses, while a family-oriented consumer brand might target users on Facebook or Pinterest.
+For example, LinkedIn may be the best option for businesses selling products to other businesses, while a family-oriented consumer brand may target users on Facebook.
 Through relevant coursework, marketing students are exposed to the unique advantages and disadvantages of different social media platforms, as well as to the difference between paid advertisements and organic marketing campaigns.

-By compiling lists of email addresses, or purchasing lists from third-party companies, marketers can send messages to large segments of the population or defined niche segments, depending on their goals.
+By compiling lists of email addresses or purchasing lists from third-party companies, marketers can send messages to large segments of the population or defined niche segments, depending on their goals.
 Email marketers strategize the best ways to engage users with their content and cultivate the right audiences for their email campaigns.
-They can also use software to optimize their email marketing strategy, as well as track users’ engagement with their messages.
-They use this data to determine which messages are performing best and improve future campaigns.
+They can also use software to optimize their email marketing strategies, as well as track users’ engagement with their messages.
+Savvy email marketers understand how to use this data to determine which messages are performing best and to improve future campaigns.

-An influencer is someone who has built an audience that companies may be interested in leveraging to promote their brand or products.
-Celebrities are the most well-known influencers, but ‘ordinary’ people with smaller online followings are also able to effectively promote products on social media platforms such as YouTube and Instagram.
-The objective of influencer marketing is to target influential people who can promote a company’s image or products in their posts or content.
+An influencer is someone who has built an audience that companies may be interested in leveraging to promote their brands or products.
+Celebrities are the most well-known influencers, but ordinary people with smaller online followings are also able to effectively promote products on social media platforms.
+The objective of influencer marketing is to target influential people who can promote a company’s image or products in their posts and content.

-Content marketing is a practice that involves creating and distributing relevant content to target audiences.
+Content marketing involves creating and distributing relevant content to target audiences.
 This content can range from blog articles to viral videos.
-The key to content marketing is creating materials that are not overtly promotional, but instead are meant to spark interest in a brand among potential consumers.
-For instance, rather than making a video directly promoting a line of lawn care tools, a landscaping company may produce content that explains how to perform lawn maintenance using their products.
+The key to content marketing is creating materials that aren’t overtly promotional, but instead are meant to spark interest in a brand among potential consumers.
+For instance, rather than making a video directly promoting a line of lawn care tools, a landscaping company may produce content that explains how to perform lawn maintenance using its products.
 This would engage consumers who are interested in learning lawn care techniques.
 This audience would then presumably be more likely to purchase the company’s lawn care products in the future.

-If you are weighing your future career options, perhaps asking yourself, “Should I major in marketing?” — here are a few occupations in the industry that might help you with your answer:
+If you’re weighing your future career options and wondering “why major in marketing?,” here are a few occupations in the industry that might help you decide.

-Marketing managers oversee a company’s marketing efforts, including campaigns, strategy, and analytics.
+Marketing managers oversee corporate marketing efforts, including campaigns, strategies, and analytics.
 They work closely with art directors, sales teams, and finance professionals to coordinate their efforts.
 The typical requirements for becoming a marketing manager include a bachelor’s degree in marketing or a related subject.
 The job usually entails managing a multidisciplinary team, so previous experience in advertising, marketing, or promotion can make it easier to qualify for this position.

-This position involves analyzing market studies to discover how well a company’s products or services will sell.
-A multifaceted occupation, analysts work with detailed data about consumers, industry competitors, and various market conditions.
-This information is then presented to marketing managers or other decision makers within the company.
-While market research analysts are considered more entry-level than marketing managers, the position still requires a minimum of a bachelor’s degree.
+Market research analysts use market studies to discover how well a company’s products or services may sell.
+In this multifaceted occupation, analysts work with detailed data about consumers, industry competitors, and various market conditions.
+This information is then presented to marketing managers or other decision-makers in the company.
+While market research analysts are considered more entry level than marketing managers, the position still requires a minimum of a bachelor’s degree.

 Social Media Specialist

-Social media specialists spread awareness of their company’s brand or products by creating content for social media platforms, as well as engaging users and following online conversations.
-They generally strategize to determine the best ways to reach their target audience and use tools to measure the effectiveness of their efforts.
+Social media specialists spread awareness of their company’s brands or products by creating content for social media platforms, as well as engaging users and following online conversations.
+They generally strategize to determine the best ways to reach their target audiences and use tools to measure the effectiveness of their efforts.

 Consumer Market Behavior